esl/MongooseIM/doc/user-guide/MongooseIM-High-level-Architecture.md

 A wide range of options includes authentication, privacy, storage, backend integration and mobile optimisations.
 See '[Extension Modules](../advanced-configuration/Modules.md)' for a full list.

-Modules can be configured and started either globally (for all virutal hosts served by the instance) or individually for each host.
+Modules can be configured and started either for all virutal hosts served by the instance or with individual configuration for only some of them.
 Modules may include dependencies on services and on other modules.
-If a module depends on other modules, required modules are started automatically.
+If a module depends on other modules, required modules are started automatically with configuration provided by the dependent module..
 If a module requires certain services which are not started, the module refuses to start.

 ### Services